gh-andre/KeePassFont/README.md

-* Once font size changes are applied, tested and committed, `README.md` should be updated to reflect the new application version and any additional changes and should be cherry-picked to `main`.
+* Once font size changes are applied, tested and committed, `README.md` should be updated to reflect the new application version and any additional changes, and should be cherry-picked to `main`.

 ## Building

 These steps are tested on Windows 10/11 (x64) with Visual Studio 2022, Community Edition.
-The original KeePass project was upgraded to Visual Studio 2022.

 Clone this repository and check out the version branch you would like to build.

     git checkout v2-50-1

 Run `cmd.exe` and run `vcvarsall.bat` from the Visual Studio installation to set up the x64 build environment.

     vcvarsall.bat x64